Purchase Order

 Your company needs to issue blanket purchase orders to suppliers for recurring inventory or supply needs, locking in pricing and simplifying the reordering process while maintaining proper documentation and controls.

 You need to create a three-way match between purchase orders, receiving documents, and vendor invoices to ensure that you only pay for goods actually ordered and received at the agreed-upon prices.
-A standardized PO template paired with a service agreement ensures all vendor relationships are properly documented.
+A standardized PO template paired with a Service agreement generator ensures all vendor relationships are properly documented.

 Key Sections in a Purchase Order